ros2/ros2_documentation/source/Tutorials/ROS2Bag/RecordingAndPlayingBackData.rst

 .. ??

-This tutorial talks about concepts covered in previous tutorials, like nodes and topics.
+This tutorial talks about concepts covered in previous tutorials, like nodes and :ref:`topics <ROS2Topics>`.
-It also uses the ``turtlesim`` package.
+It also uses the :ref:`turtlesim package <Turtlesim>`.

-.. link

 As always, don’t forget to source ROS 2 in :ref:`every new terminal you open <ConfigROS2>`.